curtis-turner/AutomatedSecurity/revert-public-s3-buckets/readme.md

 ## Requirements
 1. Python 3.7+
 2. Environment variables
-a.
-GROUP_ARN - Special Group of Users who are allowed to made buckets public like system admins
+  * GROUP_ARN - Special Group of Users who are allowed to made buckets public like system admins
-b.
-SNS_TOPIC - SNS Topic to send alerts to regarging the bucket being made public
+  * SNS_TOPIC - SNS Topic to send alerts to regarging the bucket being made public